Red Empress African Cichlid

 Bonus Tip

-And for those of you that stuck around this long you must be ready to get into the African cichlid life so I’ve got a bonus tip for you that will greatly improve your headaches and heart aches.
+And for those of you who stuck around this long, you must be ready to get into the African cichlid life so I’ve got a bonus tip for you that will greatly improve your headaches and heartaches.

 You will come to the sad conclusion that you will have to remove him from the squad.
 Here’s your bonus tip…Remove him for the purpose of re-introducing him later, there is hope!